lplit/darewise-test/README.md

 - The endpoint to list all *Blocked* Epics was not implemented because the spec given was identical to *Work In Progress* and there were many other things to do.

+- Depending on the target environment, if using `docker-compose`, we could split up `docker-compose.yaml` into three files:
+    - `docker-compose.yaml`: the main configuration file
+    - `docker-compose.override.yaml`: development or staging environment
+    - `docker-compose.prod.yaml`: staging or production environment

+- For k8s deployments, we could write a helm chart.
+- For k8s, secrets management is currently inexistent

 ## Testing

 For the sake of this test only very rudimentary testing was implemented.